-The Write Launch is an online literary magazine publishing creative works of short story, poetry, creative nonfiction, short novella, and novel chapters.
-Submissions must be original work not previously published in any format, including blogs and websites.
-Please take a moment to browse the site and read previous issues before submitting.
+The Write Launch is an online literary magazine publishing creative works of short story, poetry, creative nonfiction, long short story, and novel excerpts.
+Please browse the site and read previous issues before submitting.

-- Authors can expect a response 21-30 days after submission.
+- Authors can expect a response 30 to 45 days after submission.

 - Copyright belongs to the author and will be included on each work.